Marketing toolkit for ambitious companies

 - Generally, when writing for foreigners (and in this context that includes Americans) I prefer to use shorter sentences and shorter words.
-This is good practice anyway because it improves readability.
+This kind of 'export English' is good practice anyway because it improves readability.

-- Find an American friend, editors, fellow freelancer who can read through your work and warn you of any howlers.
+- Find an American friend, editor or fellow freelancer who can read through your work and warn you of any howlers.
 This isn’t the same as proofreading.
 Think of it as an extra step.